rmpaltanwale/o2c-odoo16-project/README.md

 Once the products have been created, the company’s next prerogative is to create the sales order.
 There are multiple steps to this process, starting with creating quotations.
 Go to the Sales module; it opens automatically at the Quotations page.
 Click on New, and it displays a form.
 This form has the following fields: Customer, Quotation Template, Expiration, Payment Terms, Products, Quantity, Unit Price etc.

 Here’s an example of a [quotation’s form](Screenshots/Quotation_form.png).

+The next step is to click on the “confirm” button on the top left; this [converts the quotation into a sales order](Screenshots/Sales_order_form.png).